 We do appreciate these are challenging economic times, and that it is difficult for businesses to devote the time and resources to helping a young person get the most out of work experience.
 However, taking a work experience pupil should be straightforward and not as restrictive as you may think.
 Read our handy guide, it’s not exhaustive but will give you some guidance about the process.

 Students are responsible for arranging their own placements and begin the process of contacting potential employers, using the skills they have learnt in their careers lessons.
 Students may contact you directly during this process, if this is the case and you have already offered the school a placement, please refer the pupil back to school where they can apply for your vacancy through the correct channels.
 If you could direct all work experience communications through the Work Experience Administrator to avoid duplicate placements, it would be appreciated.

-If you agree to take a pupil you will need to complete an Employer Placement Form and return it to Northgate by Friday 4th May 2020.
+If you agree to take a pupil you will need to complete an Employer Placement Form and return it to Northgate.
 The Work Experience Administrator will request copies of your insurance certificates and young person risk assessments (where necessary) before the placement can commence.

 If you can offer a placement to one (or more) of our students, or would like to know more about what is involved in providing a work experience placement, then please contact the Work Experience Administrator via email email@example.com.